House of Guitars

-House of Guitars, Inc. is a store selling guitars, percussion and other music-related items in Irondequoit, a suburb of Rochester, New York.
+House of Guitars, Inc. (shortened to the HOG) is a music and record store located in Irondequoit, New York.
 Billed as the "Largest Guitar Store in the World," it has a prodigious collection of new, used and vintage guitars, amplifiers and other musical instruments, a large collection of music recordings on vinyl records, cassette tapes and compact discs, music videos, T-shirts and other rock memorabilia.
+The store has gained a cult following over the years and many famous acts drop by the store when visiting the Rochester area.
 The store's slogan is "For the Rising Young Stars from Earth."
 An alternate slogan is "The Store That Ate My Brain."
 In numerous ads on late-night local television in the 1970s, the House of Guitars insisted, "The House Of Guitars Is Cooler Than Hollywood."

 History

 The House of Guitars was initially founded in 1964 by brothers Armand, Bruce, and Blaine Schaubroeck in the basement of their mother's house in Irondequoit, New York.
 In 1972 the Schaubroeck brothers relocated the House of Guitars to its present-day location in the former Irondequoit Grange Hall building. at 645 Titus Avenue.
-Since the initial relocation in 1972, the House of Guitars has purchased three additional adjacent buildings, interconnecting these buildings for means of expansion.
+Since the initial relocation in 1972, the House of Guitars has purchased three additional adjacent buildings for its music lessons, record shop, and musical instruments, interconnecting these buildings for means of expansion.
 This had led to what some consider a bizarre 'maze' like layout, where separate store rooms containing music related equipment are connected via long hallways, sharp turns, un-level floors, et cetera.